 (A) Every employer amenable to the workers' compensation law shall keep, preserve and maintain complete records showing in detail all expenditures for payroll reportable to Ohio and the division of such expenditures in the various divisions and classifications of the employer's business.
 If an employer elects under section 4123.292 of the Revised Code to obtain other-states' coverage, the employer shall also keep records of all payroll reported to the other-states' insurer for work performed outside of Ohio.
 Both types of payroll records shall be preserved for at least five years after the respective time of the transaction upon which such records are based.

-(E) Where the bureau has assigned two or more classifications for an employer's operations, the employer shall keep an appropriate record showing a correct and verifiable segregation of all payroll into such classifications.
+(D) Where the bureau has assigned two or more classifications for an employer's operations, the employer shall keep an appropriate record showing a correct and verifiable segregation of all payroll into such classifications.
 If it is found that the employer has failed to keep such record, the part of the payroll which cannot be reasonably determined by the bureau as belonging to any other classification shall be placed by the bureau under the assigned classification having the highest rate, and the employer will be assessed premium accordingly.
-To such payroll as is expended after the employer has been notified of these requirements and which is not segregated as herein provided, the highest rate of the employer's assigned classifications shall be applied.

 Promulgated Under: 111.15